Notice: Undefined index: tag in /www/liberationistorg_154/public/wp-content/plugins/cm-table-of-content/tableOfContentsPro.php on line 1233

 It’s time to start pruning and cropping your meetings.

-5. The opening and closing define the successful meetings
+5. The opening and closing define successful meetings

-The beginning and the end of a session are the two most critical moments.
+Now, as part of the guide to successful meetings, I want to focus on the importance of the beginning and the end of a session.
+Not only are the two most critical moments of a meeting, but they define how people collaborate.
 The opening sets the tone and focus.
 The closing makes sure the effort was worth it.

 One drives the team into action, the other funnels the energy to create a real impact.